 The evening will conclude with a performance of Sergei Prokofiev’s Violin Concerto No. 2 in G minor by violinist Paul Aguilar, winner of the 2015 Bernhardt House of Violins Concerto Competition.
 An alumni of the Fine Arts Center in Greenville, SC, Paul began studying violin at age 5.
 He has won numerous competitions including the Carolinas Chamber Music Competition, the Clemson Concerto Competition and the USC Quartet Competition.
 He has served as concertmaster of the SC Upstate Region and SC Honors All-State Orchestras.
 He has had the honor of participating in the New York Strings Orchestra Seminar and has toured with the National Youth Orchestra.

-Tickets to Two Pianos, Two Virtuosos may be purchased by calling (864) 231-6147.
+Tickets to Future Stars Shine Bright are available by calling the GAMAC office at (864) 231-6147.
 Prices are $20 for adults and $10 for students.
-Seating is by general admission.
-This event is made possible with generous sponsorship from Mr. & Mrs. Harold Gilbert, Mrs. Dot Haddock, and Mr. & Mrs. John Miller.
-The Greater Anderson Musical Arts Consortium, Inc. is funded in part by the South Carolina Arts Commission which receives funding in part from the National Endowment for the Arts.
-GAMAC is also funded in part by Accommodations Tax Funds from Anderson County and The City of Anderson.
+This event is made possible with generous sponsorship from AnMed Health Systems, Blue Ridge Security Systems, Inc., Bernhardt House of Violins, Dr. & Mrs. Jonathan Jennings, Mr. & Mrs. Glenn Gurley and Mrs. Judy Darby.
+Funding is also provided in part by the South Carolina Arts Commission which receives funding in part from the National Endowment for the Arts.